 Let’s say, for example, your brand uses Instagram and Facebook to keep your audience updated.

-Every offer, post, product should deliver the same story.
+Every offer, post, and product should deliver the same story.
 They all should be connected.

 Design trends change fast.

-What is considered a standard today, next year, it can be outdated.
+What is considered a standard today, and next year, can be outdated.

 My recommendation is to rebrand or change your brand design every five years.
-Do not be afraid to make changes in your design.
+Do not be afraid to make changes to your design.
 As in life, those who do not evolve will disappear.

 Bonus: Use quality image stock for your brand

 Images are the perfect addition to your brand, and they can be used for a whole range of reasons.

 If you don’t have the budget to produce high-quality images for your brand, you can use stock images from Jumpstory.

 You have access to a huge range of images, and they all have a commercial license.